galvesband/TraUser/README.md

  - Set up a database for the project.

- - Start up.
+ - Start it up.

 In what follows I will be telling you to manually add requirements to `composer.json`.
-This is probably not needed because those are already listed in TraUserBundle's `composer.json` file, but right now TraUserBundle is not listed in `packagist` and I'm installing it manually, so I've been keeping the docs this way.
-It will updated when possible.
+This is probably not needed because those are already listed in TraUserBundle's `composer.json` file, but right now TraUserBundle is not included in any `packagist` repo and I'm installing it manually.

 ### Create a new empty Symfony project ###